 This section examines the discrepancy between expected and actual inflation by calculating the difference between the TBI rate for a specific maturity horizon and its respective annualized CPI-U rate of change.
 Given the incremental nature of the data, this difference is calculated for every month from July 2003 to January 2018 for the 6-month maturity horizon (6-month TBI rates are available for matching to their respective annualized CPI-U inflation rates for all months between July 2003 and January 2018), for every month from January 2004 to January 2018 for the 1-year maturity horizon (1-year TBI rates are available for matching for all months between January 2004 and January 2018), and so on.
 Although the number of observations decreases with each maturity horizon, there are still 30 or more observations available for maturity horizons of 12.5 or fewer years.
 Given this framework, three main results follow.

 The percentage of TBI rates that exceed actual annualized inflation decreases as the maturity horizon increases.
-Of the 175 observations available at the 6-month maturity horizon, 66 percent of TBI rates overshoot the matching CPI-U inflation rates.
-At the 2-year maturity horizon, 63 percent of TBI rates overshoot the matching CPI-U inflation rates.
-For maturity horizons with 30 or more observations, this percentage steadily decreases until the 13-year maturity horizon, when 12 percent of TBI rates (out of 25 observations) overshoot the matching annualized CPI-U inflation rates.
-On the flip side, the percentage of TBI rates that undershoot actual inflation steadily rises as the maturity horizon increases.
+Of the 175 observations available at the 6-month maturity horizon, 34 percent of TBI rates overshoot the matching CPI-U inflation rates.
+At the 2-year maturity horizon, 37 percent of TBI rates overshoot the matching CPI-U inflation rates.
+For maturity horizons with 30 or more observations, this percentage steadily increases until the 13-year maturity horizon, when 88 percent of TBI rates (out of 25 observations) overshoot the matching annualized CPI-U inflation rates.
+On the flip side, the percentage of TBI rates that undershoot actual inflation steadily decreases as the maturity horizon increases.
 In both cases, however, the degree to which TBI rates overestimate or underestimate actual annualized inflation is small, as evidenced by the average and median deviations cited above.
-Given that TBI expectations tend to overshoot actual inflation in the short term and undershoot it in the long term, it is likely that a liquidity premium was embedded in the TIPS yield in the early years of TIPS issuance.
-TBI rates for longer horizons are available for matching to their respective annualized CPI-U inflation rates only for those early years.
+Given that TBI expectations overshoot actual inflation in the long term and undershoot inflation in the short term, it is likely that the liquidity premium has a considerable effect in the short term but gets more than offset by the inflation premium in the long term.
+Note, however, that only TBI rates for longer horizons are available for matching to their respective annualized CPI-U inflation rates in the early years of the TBI data.

 Abrahams, Michael, Tobias Adrian, Richard K. Crump, and Emanuel Moench.
 “Decomposing real and nominal yield curves.”
 Staff Report 570, Federal Reserve Bank of New York, September 2012, revised February 2015,.